oracle-livelabs/apex/online-bookstore-app/1-create-app/create-app.md

 ### Downloads: Download and Install the Complete Application

 If you are stuck or the app is not working as expected, don't worry!
+Download one of the export files below:

-Simply click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/apex%2Fobs-lab17.zip) to download the complete application export file, which contains everything completed in all the labs except the optional Lab 18, and follow the download instructions from Task 1 to Task 10 in the lab [Downloads](?lab=downloads).
+- Simply click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/apex%2Fobs-lab17.zip) to download the complete application export file, which contains everything completed in all the labs except the optional Lab 18.
+To run the app, follow the steps described in the lab [Downloads: Download Instructions](?lab=download-instructions) from Task 2 to Task 10.

+- Simply click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/apex%2Fobs-lab17.zip) to download the complete application export file, which contains everything completed in all the labs, including the optional Lab 18.
+This export requires Oracle Database 23ai for Lab 18.
+To run the app, follow the steps described in the lab [Downloads: Download Instructions](?lab=download-instructions) from Task 2 to Task 11.

 ## Task 1: Create an Application